polgreen/control2/README.md

 - plant: digital-plant as transfer-function or state-space.
 See details about 'tf' and 'ss' commands in MATLAB to design digital-systems.
 - intBits: represents the integer bits part;
 - fracBits: represents the fractionary bits part;
-- rangeMax: represents the maximum dynamical range;
+- rangeMax: represents the maximum dynamic range;
-- rangeMin: represents the minimum dynamical range;
+- rangeMin: represents the minimum dynamic range;

 Example:
 	plant = tf([1 0 -1],[1 0.9891 -3.456],0.01);